-Molly continues to participate in music festivals in the U.S. and abroad, most recently New Music for Strings in Denmark and Iceland, the Lincoln Center Festival, Annapolis Chamber Music Festival, June in Buffalo, Lucerne Festival Academy, Bang on a Can at Mass MoCA, and Spoleto Festival USA.
-She records and tours with band (sandy) Alex G, among others.
+Most recently, Molly has participated in festivals such as New Music for Strings in Denmark and Iceland, the Lincoln Center Festival, Annapolis Chamber Music Festival, June in Buffalo, Lucerne Festival Academy, Bang on a Can at Mass MoCA, and Spoleto Festival USA.
+She records and occasionally tours across the US, Canada, and Europe with band (sandy) Alex G, among others.

 Molly is a graduate of the Eastman School of Music (BM) with additional studies at University of Rochester, and of the Contemporary Performance Program at the Manhattan School of Music (MM) with additional studies at the Conservatory of Amsterdam.